revoltchat/self-hosted/README.md

 | ![Wait for creation](.github/guide/hostinger-7.wait.webp) | ![Wait for creation](.github/guide/hostinger-8.connect.webp) |
 | --------------------------------------------------------- | ------------------------------------------------------------ |

-After install, SSH into the machine:
+After installation, SSH into the machine:

 ```bash
 # use the provided IP address to connect: